Directing and writing credits:

 "The Bracebridge Dinner" - Lorelai makes yet another fucked up choice regarding her daughter, Jess is cute, and a Björk snowwoman graces Stars Hollow with its presence.

 This is Heinberg's only writing credit on the show, but he works as a consulting producer throughout the season.
 His career kind of looks like a dream on paper.
 He has writing credits on "Party of Five," "Sex and the City," "The O.C.," and "Grey's Anatomy."
-Oh, and no big deal or anything, but he also wrote the "Wonder Woman" screenplay.
+He also wrote the 2017 "Wonder Woman" screenplay.

 Most batshit crazy outfit: